gahag/FSQL/README.md

 ### Build from source
 FSQL uses [Stack](https://www.haskellstack.org/): a modern, cross-platform build tool for Haskell code.
-To build FSQL, you need to have stack installed.
+To build FSQL, you must have Stack installed.
-With just 3 commands, it will download the compiler, build all dependencies and generate the final executable.
+With just 3 commands, it will download the compiler, build all dependencies and generate the final executable:
 ```sh
 $ stack setup
 $ stack build